Public Participation in the Licensing Process

 - Public Hearing Requests.
 People may request that a public hearing be held on a filed application within 20 days after its acceptance as complete for processing by D.E.P.
 Such a request must satisfy requirements found in Section 7 of Chapter 2.
 The Commissioner will typically order that a hearing be held where credible conflicting technical information appears to exist regarding a licensing criterion.

 - BEP Jurisdiction Requests.
 People may request that the Board assume jurisdiction over a filed application within 20 days after D.E.P. accepts it as complete for processing.
 Such a request must satisfy Section 17 of Chapter 2.
-Board jurisdiction is not available for windpower development projects.
+Board jurisdiction is not available for windpower development projects or general permits for tidal energy demonstration projects.

-If you have questions or need additional information on the appeal process, contact the D.E.P.’s Director of Procedures and Enforcement by calling (207) 287-7688.
+If you have questions or need additional information on the appeal process, contact the D.E.P. by calling (207) 287-7688.
 All Maine D.E.P. rules and laws are available via the internet by following the links provided at: http://www.maine.gov/dep/.

 Note: D.E.P. provides this INFORMATION SHEET for general guidance only; it is not intended for use as a legal reference.
 Maine law governs every citizen’s rights.